 Examples to Build KPI Visual in Power BI

-To build KPI visual we need sort of data first.
-Below is the simple data you can use to build KPI visual.
+To build a KPI visuals, we need sort of data first.
+Below is the simple data you can use to build KPI visuals.

-Copy and paste the data directly to Power BI or you can copy the data to excel file and then import to Power BI as Excel file reference.
-So you can download the excel workbook template from the below link which is used for the example of Power BI KPI Visual.
+Copy and paste the data directly to Power BI, or you can copy the data to an excel file and then import it to Power BI as an Excel file reference.
+So you can download the excel workbook template from the below link, which is used for the example of Power BI KPI Visual.

-I have directly uploaded the excel file to Power BI and under “Data” section I can see this table.
+I have directly uploaded the excel file to Power BI, and under the “Data” section, I can see this table.

 Example #1 – Simple KPI

-Go to “Report” view and click on “KPI” visual.
-For this, we have three sets of data fields to be inserted i.e. “Indicator”, “Trend Axis”, and “Target Goals”.
+- Go to the “Report” view and click on the “KPI” visual.
+For this, we have three sets of data fields to be inserted i.e., “Indicator,” “Trend Axis,” and “Target Goals.”

 Indicator: This is nothing but what are the actual values that indicate against the targeted goals.